11 European Cities You’ve Never Heard Of But Should Visit

 3. Nafplio, Greece

-If you fancy cobblestone streets and neoclassical mansions bathed in the gentle Mediterranean sun, Nafplio is the place for you.
-The view from the Palamidi Fortress will take your breath away.
+If you fancy cobblestone streets and neoclassical mansions bathed in the gentle Mediterranean sun, Nafplio is a must-visit.
+Often overlooked on Europe city breaks, it’s one of the best cities in Europe for a romantic escape.

 And don’t worry—not only are the views epic but so is the souvlaki.
 A win-win!